Wills, Trusts & Probate

 Frequently Asked Questions About Pour Over Wills

-If you acquire new assets after establishing your trust and do not transfer them into the trust, those assets will remain outside the trust.
-Your Pour Over Will ensures that these assets are transferred into the trust upon your death, maintaining the integrity of your estate plan.
-It is also advisable to review and update your estate plan regularly to consider newly acquired assets and retitle them into your trust when appropriate.
+If you acquire new assets after creating a trust but do not transfer them into the trust, those assets remain outside the trust during life.
+A pour over will ensures such new acquisitions are transferred into the trust upon your death, helping maintain the integrity of your overall estate plan.
+To minimize the need to rely on the pour over will, consider periodically retitling newly acquired assets into the trust and updating beneficiary designations where appropriate.
+This proactive approach can reduce probate exposure and simplify administration for heirs.